Diversity and Inclusion

 The issue of racism and intolerance continues to plague our nation.
 Despite great progress in our history, racism clings to us, refusing to fade away easily.
 It is insidious and sinful, an affront to our relationships with one another and with God.
 Unfortunately, its ubiquity means this inequality towards our fellow brothers and sisters can be found in varying degrees within all aspects of society, even our beloved school.
 Archbishop Gregory Hartmayer acknowledged the existence of racism in our diocese in his March 31, 2021 statement: “As your shepherd, I confess and own the fact that racism exists both individually and structurally in our own archdiocesan Chancery, in our parishes and in our schools.”
 Fortunately, that will not be the end of our story; instead, we are resolved to confront this injustice and root it out from our community.

-As painful as it is to read these online posts and individual correspondence, they have strengthened our resolve to do what is right and just.

-The mission of St. Pius X is clear: every student deserves to thrive mentally, physically, and spiritually within our halls.
+The mission of St. Pius X Catholic High School is clear: every student deserves to thrive mentally, physically, and spiritually within our halls.
 Every student deserves to go through all four years of high school knowing they are equally loved, respected, cherished, fostered, and challenged.
 No one should feel that they are less important than their classmates.
 Racism threatens to undo this mission, but we will not allow it.
 As it does with all violations of the intrinsic dignity of the human person, racism threatens our mission and we will not allow it.
 This commitment is made very clear in our student handbook:

-Last school year (‘19-‘20) saw the initial stages of our efforts to eradicate racism and renew our commitment to live out our mission more fully.
-Here is a quick recap:
+The 2019-2020 school year saw the acceleration of our efforts to eradicate racism and renew our commitment to live out our mission more fully, including: